-Para guayan law grants equal treatment to foreign and domestic investment, except for the ownership of land near borders by foreigners.
+Paraguayan law grants equal treatment to foreign and domestic investment, except for the ownership of land near borders by foreigners.
 Sectors reserved to the Paraguayan state are not open to private investment (either domestic or foreign).
 Pursuant to the Constitution, Paraguay owns all deposits of hydrocarbons and solid, liquid or gaseous minerals, with the exception of rocky, earthy or calcareous substances, and may grant concessions for their exploitation.

-Paraguay has entered into 30 (thirty) agreements on Reciprocal Investment Promotion and Protection, including agreements with South Africa, France, UK, Switzerland, Taiwan, Belgium, Luxembourg, the Netherlands,

-Korea, Hungary, Germany, Austria, Spain, Peru, Romania, Chile, Venezuela, Costa Rica, El Salvador, Czech Republic, Portugal, Cuba, Italy, the United Arab Emirates and the State of Qatar.
+Paraguay has entered into 30 (thirty) a greements related to bilateral investment, including a greements with South Africa, France, UK, Switzerland, Taiwan, Belgium, Luxembourg, the Netherlands, Korea, Hungary, Germany, Austria, Spain, Peru, Romania, Chile, Venezuela, Costa Rica, El Salvador, Czech Republic, Portugal, Cuba, Italy, the United Arab Emirates and the State of Qatar.
 These agreements establish favorable conditions and provide a framework of legal certainty to investors and their investments.